-- The Federation: Referred to as "The Federated Territories," possibly implying not only local system planets, but entire extra-solar regions are under Terran jurisdiction.
+- The Federation: Referred to as "The Federated Territories," possibly implying that not only local system planets, but entire extra-solar regions are under Terran jurisdiction.

-- Flat "What.": Zorg gets a couple of these.
+- Flat "What": Zorg gets a couple of these.

-- Floating Head Syndrome
+- Floating Head Syndrome:

 - The poster on this page.